 We ask that you take the time to read our Family Handbook in its entirety.
-The foundation of Arizona College Prep is based on the items in the handbook, and it is extremely important that we all understand the expectations of one another and share the common values of the school.
+The foundation of our school is based on the items in the handbook, and it is extremely important that we all understand the expectations of one another and share the common values of the school.